Azoghal/laughing-broccoli/README.md

 - Read back through bassoon codegen to get the gist.
 - Proof of concept code emission with Inkwell
 - Codegen for existing language features
+    - starting with just main function
+    - only int type
+    - assign to registers
+    - binops for those its
 - Codegen for new language features
     - arrays
     - indexing

 Readme bump to trigger CI